Wolf3s/xbmc4xbox-python/python/Doc/distutils/apiref.rst

    options, is the :meth:`run` method, which must also be implemented by every command class.

-   The class constructor takes a single argument *dist*, a :class:`~distutils.core.Distribution` instance.
+   The class constructor takes a single argument *dist*, a :class:`Distribution` instance.

 Creating a new Distutils command